AkshitMathur/Basics_of_C_plus_plus/README.md

 ### Experiment 1b: Calculator -
 Basic airthmetic operations`(+,-,/,*)` were used to create the calculator program.
 While `cin` function is used to recive inputs from the user.

+## conclusion :
+we learned the basic of c plus plus